vm10k/veAERO-OPTIMIZER/README.md

 ---

 *Disclaimer: This software is provided "as is", without warranty of any kind.
-Use at your own risk.
-Always verify transactions before signing.*
+Use at your own risk.*